Travel Safe, Travel Smart, Travel Solo

 How to Start Solo Travel

-I am a big believer in baby steps; I recommend starting small.
-By this I mean, pick a destination that you haven’t been to before but somewhere within 2 hours of drive or fly time.
+I am a big believer in baby steps.
+So, I recommend starting small.
+Pick a destination that you haven’t been to before but somewhere within two hours of home, whether by car or plane.

-When you are picking a destination, think about things you like to do, e.g., visit museums or go to a musical or hang out on the beach or go hiking, etC
+When you are picking a destination, think about things you like to do.
+For example, do you enjoy visiting museums or would you prefer to go to a musical or hang out on the beach?
+Whatever it is, find the place that gives you a chance to do more of those things.

 Find Cheap Flights

-Booking a flight is not as simple as getting the cheapest flight available: flight time, stopovers, safety, food, baggage allowance, size of the aircraft for the long-haul plane are things I look for when I am booking my flights.
+Booking a flight is not as simple as getting the cheapest flight available.
+Flight times, stopovers, safety, food, baggage allowance and even the size of the aircraft for long-haul flights are things I look for when I am booking my flights.

 P O Box 1258 Buddina, Queensland 4575 Australia